Kryha/zk-states/README.md

 yarn add zk-states
 ```

+> ⚠️ IMPORTANT: To properly execute the library, [Auro wallet](https://www.aurowallet.com/) extension has to be installed in the browser.

 ## Defining a ZK state

 `zk-states` requires a web worker in order to execute the heaviest ZK computations.
 Define a file where the web worker code will run, here we will name it `zkStatesWorker.ts`, but you can use whatever name you prefer.
 The content of your file should look like this: